Freeze Thaw Weathering and Degradation: The Effect on Road Pavements

 What is thaw weakening and how does it work?

 In a sudden spring thaw, as air temperatures rise above zero, the temperature within the pavement begins to rise, commencing from the surface.
 A temperature gradient develops through the pavement, extending into the frozen subgrade.
 As the ice melts in the upper zone of the subgrade, the soil immediately below is still frozen and impermeable, water is trapped in the thawed soil layer.
-The saturated subgrade layer is substantially weakened and its bearing capacity reduced.
+The saturated subgrade layer is substantially weakened and its bearing capacity is reduced.
 At this point, the pavement is highly susceptible to damage from traffic loading.

-If there are several freeze thaw cycles that extend to the subgrade, the effect is to loosen the upper subgrade soil, reducing density and stiffness.
+If there are several freeze-thaw cycles that extend to the subgrade, the effect is to loosen the upper subgrade soil, reducing density and stiffness.
 This then leads to even greater weakening after the final thaw takes place.

 The 5 stages of thaw weakening